 All too often there are headlines in the media showing people forced to leave their homes and become refugees because of natural disasters such as famine, floods and earthquakes or man-made disasters such as war or ethnic cleansing.
 Large relief agencies are quick to react, and they do a wonderful job.
 However, in many cases when the media coverage has died down and the initial needs are met, they move their resources on to tackle the next emergency.

 We make a difference because we focus on small scale projects and are committed to seeing the full project through.
 We provide medical care, homes, food, education and training.
 We focus on income-generating projects as we believe that financial independence and a person’s dignity are crucial for rebuilding people’s lives.
-Countries where IRT is currently active are Uganda, South Sudan, Thailand, and Jordan.
+IRT projects are currently active in Jordan, South Sudan, Uganda and Tanzania.

 To support community based organisations in developing countries working in partnership with marginalised refugees, IDPs, returnees and those at risk of displacement.
 Together, we aim to achieve social and economic development through building resilient and peaceful communities.